 Cadmium Telluride (CdTe) is a II-VI semi-conductor operating at an ambient temperature; $0^{\circ} \pm 20^{\circ}$ C is the optimum range.
 As CdTe detectors can be made to have a relatively small surface, they are ideally suited to build a pixelated imager with good spatial resolution.
 On the other hand, their small thickness (necessary to achieve good energy resolution) restricts their use to the low energy domain (50% efficiency at 150 keV).
-Providing spectral performances intermediate between those attained by the cooled Germanium spectrometers (SPI) and the scintillators (PICsIT), CdTe can be used in the low energy domain down to 12 keV, and very reliably down to 18 keV.
+Providing spectral performances intermediate between those attained by the cooled Germanium spectrometers (SPI) and the scintillators (PICsIT), CdTe can be used in the low energy domain down to 12 keV, and very reliably down to 18 keV for data at the beginning of the mission and down to 25 keV in 2014.
+The deterioration of the CdTe with time causes a loss in gain (more details in section 4.2).